-The Tokyo Olympics are underway and with all Olympic Games, I enjoy the opportunity to brag about Chinese Medicine because many of the world’s top athletes are turning to acupuncture and other treatments to keep them in gold medal winning form.
-Here are the stories of six Olympians and their use of Traditional Chinese Medicine in their pursuit of gold.
+The Beijing Olympics are underway and with all Olympic Games, I enjoy the opportunity to brag about Chinese Medicine because many of the world’s top athletes are turning to acupuncture and other treatments to keep them in gold medal winning form.
+Here are the stories of seven Olympians and their use of Traditional Chinese Medicine in their pursuit of gold.

 Canadian Slopestyle'r Mark McMorris: Sochi 2014

 In the 2014 Sochi Olympic Games, Canada’s bronze medal winner used acupuncture to help him come back after a recent injury.
 Mark McMorris, who won the bronze medal in slopestyle at the Sochi games, was originally one of those favored to win.

 A few weeks before the Olympics, he broke a rib at the X Games and was having severe pain during practices.
 “A steady regime of acupuncture, pool training, gym work and massages got him to a point where only the hard landings hurt.”

 Chinese Swimmer Wang Qun: Beijing 2008